AmalEN20/Text-Editor/README.md

 ## Description

-This is a text editor Progressive Web Application that runs in the browser where user can create notes or code snippets with or without an internet connection.
-The content in the text editor is saved with IndexedDB so that it can be retrieved when the app is closed and reopened.
-User can also download the web app as an icon on desktop.
-The app is using a package called `idb` to store and retrieve data and using workbox service worker to have static assets pre cached upon loading along with subsequent pages and static assets.
+web app that lets developers create and store notes or code snippets offline or online.
+JATE is built with next-gen JavaScript and uses IndexedDB to store content, which is automatically retrieved when the editor is reopened.
+It also offers the option to download the app as an icon on the desktop and pre-caches static assets with a registered service worker upon loading.

 ## Installation
 - Install [Node.js v16](https://nodejs.org/en/blog/release/v16.16.0/) and [npm](https://www.npmjs.com/)